Definition: A child or young person is considered to have a learning difficulty or disability if they:

 Should you have any questions or concerns please contact the SENCO either via email: firstname.lastname@example.org or phone: 01865 592357

-In addition you may find the link to the following website of use:
+In addition you may find the links to the following information useful: